SoftBank's $5.8 billion Nvidia stake sale stirs fresh AI bubble fears

 But a few of them pointed to SoftBank's patchy record managing its Nvidia holdings.
 The company, by some estimates, missed out on a more than $100 billion rally in Nvidia shares by selling it off in 2019 before the AI boom took off, only to later buy the chipmaker's shares again.

-"As for timing, cannot say Masayoshi Son has been great with his trading of NVDA shares," said C J Muse, Senior Managing Director at Cantor Fitzgerald.
+"As for timing, cannot say Masayoshi Son has been great with his trading of Nvidia shares," said C J Muse, senior managing director at Cantor Fitzgerald.
 "It appears simply resource allocation – finding funds to make bets elsewhere."